Can an Account Manager ever go 'paperless'?

 Services and apps to help with paper reduction

-Evernote: keep all your notes, passwords, client comments, website articles together in one place.
-It's an extremely good service and accessible from all your electronic devices.
+- Evernote: keep all your notes, passwords, client comments, website articles together in one place and accessible from all your electronic devices.

-- OneNote (paid service): another excellent notebook solution.
-OneNote allows you to hand-annotate your notes, handles images really well and is very handy for minute-taking in a client meeting.
+- OneNote: another notebook solution.
+OneNote allows you to hand-annotate your notes, handles images well and is handy for note-taking in a client meeting.

-Remember the Milk: An excellent task management (to-do list) tool, allowing you to file your tasks by client, job and priority.
+- Remember the Milk: A reliable task management (to-do list) tool, allowing you to file your tasks by client, job and priority.

-Write your digital notes: There are many note-taking apps where you can use a stylus to hand write your notes.
-My favourite is Bamboo Paper.
-Once finished, you can email the notes to yourself or file away for future reference.
+- Writing your digital notes: There are many note-taking apps where you can use a stylus to hand write your notes, such as Bamboo Paper.
+Once finished, you can email the notes to yourself or file them away for future reference.

-As our industry evolves and becomes increasingly complex, we are constantly looking at ways to improve business efficiencies.
-The concept of increasing productivity is imperative, especially for super-busy Account Managers.
+As our industry evolves and becomes increasingly complex, we should always look for ways to improve business efficiencies.
+The concept of streamlining workflow is imperative, especially for super-busy account managers.

 Leave a comment